 10 Best Ayurvedic Treatments For Acne

-Turmeric has anti-inflammatory, antimicrobial, and antioxidant properties.
-The active component of turmeric is curcumin that may help treat many skin conditions (1).
-Applying turmeric to skin may help treat acne, acne scars, hyperpigmentation, and dull skin.
+Turmeric has anti-inflammatory, antimicrobial, and antioxidant properties and is used in various home remedies.
+The active component of turmeric is curcumin which may help treat many skin conditions (1).
+Applying turmeric to skin may help treat acne, acne scars, hyperpigmentationi XA disorder that darkens the skin. , and dull skin.

 Note: If you have lighter skin, turmeric will stain it yellow.

 There are two ways to use turmeric to treat acne:

 - Consume ½ an inch of washed and peeled turmeric root first thing in the morning every day.
 You should start seeing results in about 3 weeks.